YWDDLiang/Social-media-sentiment-analysis-using-a-fine-tuned-large-language-mode/Second_train/data/preprocess/Readme.md

 **Streaming Data Processing**: If the research also includes real-time or near-real-time analysis of news data streams, the use of parallel stream processing frameworks (such as Apache Flink or Spark Streaming) enables the processing of newly generated data in real-time and rapid prediction.

-**CONCLUSION**: Parallel computing enables research teams to process large amounts of text in a shorter period of time and efficiently build and optimize models, thus improving the ability to predict financial data.
+**Conclusion**: Parallel computing enables research teams to process large amounts of text in a shorter period of time and efficiently build and optimize models, thus improving the ability to predict financial data.

-Translated with DeepL.com (free version)